-Spectacular skyscrapers, luxury lifestyles, and sunny beaches — these are the hallmarks of Dubai, a Middle Eastern financial hub known as a playground for the global rich.
-More than 240 Bulgarian citizens and residents own property worth more than USD 160 million in the glamorous emirate, the international investigation #UncoveredDubai reveals.
-Among them are the mother of controversial lawmaker and businessman Delyan Peevski, construction boss Veliko Zhelev and the sister of Deputy Chief Prosecutor Borislav Sarafov, as well as many other public figures.
+Spectacular skyscrapers, luxurious lifestyles and sunny beaches – this attracts Dubai, the Middle East financial center known as a playground for the global rich.
+More than 240 Bulgarian citizens and residents own more than $160 million worth of property in the glamorous emirate, the international investigation #UncoveredDubai reveals.
+Among them are the mother of MP Delyan Peevski, the construction boss Veliko Zhelev and the sister of the Deputy Prosecutor General Borislav Sarafov, as well as many other publicly known personalities.

-But the glamorous emirate also has a darker reputation as a tax haven, a top destination for illicit cash, and a preferred hub for money laundering, often through real estate.
+Beyond its glamorous fame, Dubai also has a darker reputation as a tax haven, a top destination for illicit cash and a preferred hub for money laundering, often through real estate.
 A new leak of property data in Dubai reveals how many foreigners poured their money into apartments and villas there.

 Peevski, of course!